-The small SCOFFS Unit was set up in early 2017, in response to the requirement the Community Choices programme for experts in behavioural change.
+The small SCOFFS Unit was set up in early 2017, in response to our design of the then Community Choices programme for experts in behavioural change.
+From 2018 onwards, this work has morphed into having a more strategic focus as, for example, in the development and delivery of The Game.

 The acronym was made up by the ever creative Keith Richards, and it stands for Scoping Community Options for Food and Food Security.